 How to apply?

-To submit a portfolio review request please email Kira Zumkley via chair@ahfap.org.uk.
+To submit a portfolio review request please email Isidora Bojovic via chair@ahfap.org.uk.
 Please state ‘Portfolio Review Request’ in the subject line and include a short paragraph (no more than 200 words) that includes your full name, your experience of working in the cultural heritage sector and what you are hoping to gain from the portfolio review.
 You can also include a preference for which reviewer you would like to discuss your work with.
 Please note however that we might not always be able to assign you your preferred reviewer.

 Isidora has extensive heritage and commercial photography experience - specialising in